Would you like to rely on IoT to meet your business challenges?

 Will the next networks disrupt the existing ecosystem?

-“We see the complementarity rather than a confrontation,” said Frank Fischer, Deputy CEO of the Adeunis Group.
+“We see the complementarity rather than a confrontation,” said Frank Fischer, Adeunis CEO.
 “If we take the example of challenge Orange – Sncf which aimed to detect a human or animal intrusion in a tunnel, thanks to the LTE-M1 (also called Cellular IoT), we were able to propose a solution integrating sound and image in real time to help operators remove any lingering doubts.
-On the other hand, this solution remains more expensive and energy-consuming than a LoRa or Sigfox solution, and is not necessarily adapted to the needs of sending alerts or status change data, for example.”
+On the other hand, this solution remains more expensive and energy-consuming than a LoRa or Sigfox solution and is not necessarily adapted to the needs of sending alerts or status change data, for example.”